JJong2542/Mini-Z-Universal-Dummy-Frame-Adjustable/3D_Print/README.md

 ### Assembly Note
 - Since 3D prints have slight shrinkage, you might need to clean up the holes with a **2mm drill bit** or a **reamer** for a perfect fit with the M2 bolts.
+> **Tip:** You can view the 3D models directly in your browser!
+Just click on any `.stl` file in the `STL` folder to rotate and inspect the design before downloading.